charlierdm/noteApp/README.md

 ## task

 This is our solution to the week 7 challenge at Makers Academy.
-We worked in a team of 3 to develop a front end only note taking application.
+We worked in a team of 3 to develop a front end only note taking application using no frameworks.
+The app can be run on a Node.js server.

-Written in JavaScript, HTML and CSS, we have developed an app that can create notes, display them individually and have utilised an API to enable emoji creation.
+Written in JavaScript, HTML and CSS, we have developed an app that can create notes, display them individually and also utilises an API to enable emoji creation.

 Sticking to the theme of the week, Vanilla JavaScript, we also created our own testing framework in order to follow TDD principles.